colding10/Kingfish/README.md

 ## About The Project

 `Kingfish` is a UCI chess engine built in C++.
 It was written from scratch, however it was inspired by Stockfish and Sunfish, two very popular chess engines.
 The engine was roughly estimated via the [chess.com](chess.com) Stockfish ELO estimator to about 2000 ELO.
+Additionally, on [lichess.org](lichess.org), [it's rating](https://lichess.org/@/KingfishBot) is about 1900-2000 ELO.

 > __I created a lichess account!
 Play Kingfish here: https://lichess.org/@/KingfishBot.__